JKornev/q3net/README.md

 ```

 ## How to
-Query information from the server without opening a connection
+Query information from the server without opening a full connection
 ```python
 import q3net
 # query server info and status